RFC Gateway security, part 1 – basic understanding

 What about the prxyinfo ACL?

-The prxyinfo file is holding rules controlling which source systems are allowed to talk to which destination systems over the current RFC Gateway (based on their hostname/ip-address).
+The prxyinfo file is holding rules controlling which source systems (based on their hostname/ip-address) are allowed to talk to which destination systems (based on their hostname/ip-address) over the current RFC Gateway.

 Its location is defined by parameter ‘gw/prxy_info’.

-In case of SAP NW AS ABAP for example it may be defined as ‘$(DIR_GLOBAL)$(DIR_SEP)security$(DIR_SEP)data$(DIR_SEP)$(FN_PRXY_INFO)’ to make sure all RFC Gateways of the application servers of the same system rely on the same configuration.
+In case of AS ABAP for example it may be defined as ‘$(DIR_GLOBAL)$(DIR_SEP)security$(DIR_SEP)data$(DIR_SEP)$(FN_PRXY_INFO)’ to make sure all RFC Gateways of the application servers of the same system relay on the same configuration.

-RFCs between two SAP NetWeaver AS ABAP or between RFC clients using JCo/NCo and the RFC Gateway are typically controlled on network level only.
+RFCs between two SAP NetWeaver AS ABAP systems are typically controlled on network level only.
 The RFC Gateway does not perform any additional security checks.

-When using SNC to secure RFC destinations on AS ABAP the so called ‘SNC System ACL’, also known as ‘System Authentication’ – where imho the term ‘Authentication’ is misleading -, is introduced and must be maintained accordingly.
+When using SNC to secure RFC destinations on AS ABAP the so called ‘SNC System ACL’, also known as ‘System Authentication’, is introduced and must be maintained accordingly.

 This ACL is applied on the ABAP layer and is maintained in transaction SNC0.